YPares/porcupine/docs/index.md

-and see that the program now writes to `./other-result.txt` instead of `./result.txt`. `-l` (or `--loc`) is one of the default CLI options of `porcupine`, present in all the executables compiled with CLI support.
+and see that the program now writes to `./other-result.txt` instead of `./result.txt`. `-l` (or `--loc`) is one of the default CLI options of Porcupine, present in all the executables compiled with CLI support.

 ### Showing the dependencies and parameters of our program